Beiusxzw/TRIBECaller/README.md

 ### **Future Plan**

-- Parallel computation of the A(G)T(C) dictionary (Advanced data structure might be used; Try to overcome the GIL)
-- MapReduce mechanism on computing the A(G)T(C) dictionary might be considered.
-- Visualization of editing events in a wider genomic range.
+- **Version 0.0.2a**

+  - More command line arguments, for customized editing site calling.

+  **Version 0.0.2b**

   - Fetching the gtf file is slow.
 However, samtools do not support indexing the gtf format.
 We should make a custom index in the later versions.

-- Deal with stranded library.
-- Compile binary executables.
+  **Version 0.0.2c**

+  - Test testPyPI compability

+  **Version 0.0.2**

+  - using Fisher’s exact test with a Benjimini-Hochberg multiple hypothesis testing correction
+  - Add Read quality filter

+  **Version 0.0.3-dev**

+  - Include endogenous RNA editing data, and include genome annotation file to exclude editing sites in non-coding region.
   - Whether to use beta-binomial distribution described in Nguyen et al., 2020.

-- High memory mode for faster computation.
-- More command line arguments, for customized editing site calling.
+  - Analyze published data.
+    - Other published TRIBE Data
+    - ENCODE RNA-seq
+  -